genrique98/moonset/src/content/blog/how-i-started.md

 ---
-title: "How I Started"
+title: "How I Started a Blog about Starting Stuff"
-description: "From idea to text"
+description: "From idea to blog"
 pubDate: "Feb 28 2023"
-heroImage: "/placeholder-hero.jpg"

 ---

 I'm trying to start a blog about the concept of starting.
 I plan on writing the blog posts, coding the website, and reading about ways to improve the website.
 I don't know where to start, which is ironic given that the blog is literally about starting.
 How should I start?